CONNECT-platform/connect-models/README.md

 this is a super easy way to start a connect-platform project. just follow these easy steps:

-1. create a folder for your project, name it something (for example, `my-connect-project`)
+1. create a folder for your project, name it something (for example, `my-connect-project`), and `cd` there.
 1. `git clone https://github.com/loreanvictor/connect-platform-biolerplate.git .`
 1. `npm install`
 1. `npm start`